ThorstenBigT/dbt-kimball/README.md

 I use Postgres with Docker Compose.
 You can also deploy it differently if you want to.

+- Before you build the containers, make sure to adjust the volume paths in the docker-compose.yaml to whichever local path you prefer.
 - Open a terminal in the project root.
 Execute ```docker-compose up --build```.

 ## Setup dbt